 To reduce the chance of getting lung cancer, the single most important prevention strategy is to avoid smoking and second hand smoke.
 Members of the public are reminded not to use any tobacco products and smokers are encouraged to quit smoking.

 It is important to observe the relevant Ordinances such as Occupational Safety and Health Ordinance (Cap.
 509) and Air Pollution Control Ordinance (Cap.
 311) to reduce exposure to carcinogenic substances in workplaces and daily environment.

 Some cancer-causing infections such as hepatitis B virus and human papillomavirus can be transmitted through sexual contact.
 Use of condom and avoiding high risk sexual activity (such as having multiple sexual partners) can help to reduce the risk of getting cancers-causing infection contracted through sexual contact.

 Screening means examining people without symptoms in order to detect disease or identify people at increased risk of disease.
 It is often the first step in making a definitive diagnosis.

 The Government has launched two screening programmes currently, namely the Cervical Screening Programme (CSP) and the Colorectal Cancer Screening Programme (CRCSP).

-Being one of the most widely adopted cancer screening programme worldwide, the Cervical Screening Programme (CSP) was launched in March 2004 in collaboration with healthcare sector to encourage women to have regular cervical cancer screening to prevent cervical cancer.
+The Government promotes cervical screening in collaboration with the healthcare sector to facilitate and encourage women to have regular cervical screening to prevent cervical cancer.